PUBLIC RELATIONS IN THE DIGITAL AGE - 2022/3

 Captured Content: 11

 |Assessment type||Unit of assessment||Weighting|

-A recorded individual slide presentation of a pitch - with the same briefs as the group pitch.
+A recorded individual presentation - with the same briefs as the group presentation

 The assessment strategy is designed to boost and develop students' employability.

 The summative assessment for this module consists of:

 A group public relations presentation

 An individual public relations campaign portfolio consisting of students' own public relations campaign

 Formative assessment and feedback